Chapel of Lariboisiere Hospital, Paris: Interior

 The interior of the chapel is lavishly decorated with paintings, stained glass, and sculpture.
 The ceiling is made of compartments embellished in the style of Napoleon III.
 The columns have Corinthian capitals, and the walls are docrated with carvings and fine woodwork.

 The centerpiece is a sculpture commissioned by the Comte de La Riboisiere in the memory of his wife, the Comtesse de La Riboisiere.
 Called "Charity", It was made of black and white marble by Charles Marochetti (1805-1867) on the design of architect Auguste-Joseph Pellechet.
-In the center is a Pieta, reaching out to a ill man and a infant.
+In the center is a Pieta, reaching out to a ill man and an infant.
 Placed on either side of the Pieta are statues representing "Maternity" and "Old Age".
 At the top above the sculpture is a bust of the patron.